-Your furry, feathery, and scaly friends can get themselves into trouble when they find prescription or over-the-counter medications around the house or in the trash.
+Your furry, feathery, and scaly friends can be endangered if they find prescription or over-the-counter medications around the house or in the trash.

-Human and animal medicine that is flushed down sinks or toilets, or thrown in landfills, can also cause environmental problems, since they can end up in local streams, rivers, lakes, coastal waters, and even in our drinking water.
+Human and animal medicine that is flushed down sinks or toilets, or thrown in landfills, can cause environmental problem as they can end up in local streams, rivers, lakes, coastal waters, and even in our drinking water.
 Fish and other aquatic animals that live in water contaminated with pharmaceuticals have shown impaired reproduction and development.

 What Can You Do?